 The currency in New Zealand is the New Zealand dollar.
 There are 100 cents to the dollar and coins are issued for amounts $2 and under down to a 10c coin.

-To work out a current exchange rate to your home currency you can use this free tool.
+To work out a current exchange rate for your home currency you can use this free tool.

 There is no established tipping practice in New Zealand and wage rates are set accordingly.
 While many, including locals, will tip a small amount for good service in a restaurant or cafe it is not expected or necessary.